Hail to the Thief: Music

-Yorke described "I Will" as "the angriest song I've ever written".
+Yorke described "I Will" as the angriest song he had ever written.
 Its lyrics were inspired by news footage of the Amiriyah shelter bombing in the Gulf War, which killed about 400 people, including children and families.
-The funk-influenced "A Punchup at a Wedding" expresses the helplessness Yorke felt in the face of world events, and his anger over a negative review of Radiohead's homecoming performance in South Park, Oxford in 2001.
-Yorke said the performance was "one of the biggest days in my life", and that "I just didn't understand why... how someone, just because they had access to a keyboard and a typewriter, could just totally write off an event that meant an awful lot to an awful lot of people."
-For "Myxomatosis", a song built on a driving fuzz bassline, Radiohead sought to recreate the "frightening" detuned synthesiser sounds of 1970s and 80s new wave bands such as Tubeway Army.
+The funk-influenced "A Punchup at a Wedding" expresses the helplessness Yorke felt in the face of world events, and his anger over a negative review of Radiohead's homecoming performance in South Park, Oxford, in 2001.
+Yorke said the performance was "one of the biggest days in my life", and expressed dismay that "someone, just because they had access to a keyboard and a typewriter, could just totally write off an event that meant an awful lot to an awful lot of people".

-Jonny Greenwood described "Scatterbrain" as "very simple and sort of quite pretty, but there's something about the music for me, the chords for me, where it never quite resolves".
-NME described the final track, "A Wolf at the Door" as "a pretty song, with a sinister monologue over the top of it"; Greenwood likened its lyrics to a Grimms' fairy tale.
+For "Myxomatosis", built on a driving fuzz bassline, Radiohead sought to recreate the "frightening" detuned synthesiser sounds of 1970s and 1980s new wave bands such as Tubeway Army.
+Yorke said the lyrics were about mind control and media censorship.
+Jonny Greenwood described "Scatterbrain" as "simple and pretty" with chords that do not resolve.
+NME described the final track, "A Wolf at the Door" as "a pretty song, with a sinister monologue".
+Its lyrics were inspired by a party of unruly men Yorke encountered on a train journey.
 Yorke described its placement at the end of the album as "sort of like waking you up at the end ...
 It's all been a nightmare and you need to go and get a glass of water now."